Contact Us for a Free Consultation (213) 542-0979

 Change of Venue in a Los Angeles Criminal Case

-All of the time people come to me and say, I don't like the courthouse where my case is.
-The people aren't fair there.
+People always come to me and say, I wouldn't say I like the courthouse where my case is.
+The people need to be more fair there.
 The judge isn't fair there.
-The prosecutor is not fair, and the first thing they want to do is change the venue of their case.
+The prosecutor is not fair, and they first want to change the venue of their case.

-What you have to realize though, is there are only limited circumstances where you can change the venue, and they really center around you being able to mount an argument or prove that the jurisdiction or location where your case is pending may have some sort of bias towards you – maybe the media covered your case and everybody knows about it – and that may somehow negatively impact your case.
+What you have to realize, though, is that there are only limited circumstances where you can change the venue, and they really center around you being able to mount an argument or prove that the jurisdiction or location where your case is pending may have some sort of bias towards you—maybe the media covered your case, and everybody knows about it—and that may somehow negatively impact your case.

-Beyond that, they're not going to change the venue or the location.
-All of the cases are prosecuted – at least for the most part – in the jurisdiction where they occurred.
+Beyond that, they won't change the venue or the location.
+All cases are prosecuted – at least for the most part – in the jurisdiction where they occurred.

 There are exceptions in Los Angeles County.
-If it's a big publicity case or a sex crime case or a case that involves a law enforcement officer and a number of other exceptions – they'll probably try the case downtown because that's where the main prosecutor's office is and a lot of times they like to do it that way.
+Suppose it's a big publicity case, a sex crime case, or a case that involves a law enforcement officer and several other exceptions.
+In that case, they'll probably try the case downtown because that's where the main prosecutor's office is, and they often like to do it that way.

 Real Case Example of Changing Venue